TITLE Facilities Manager

 MAJOR ADMINISTRATOR Director of Facilities Management

 The Facilities Manager directs and manages the overall maintenance of all University-owned properties through supervisory personnel, skilled trades, and Maintenance General Mechanics assigned to the operation.
-The Facility Manager ensures that all University facilities are structurally sound, mechanically operational, and electrically efficient and safe.
+The Facility Manager ensures that all University facilities are structurally sound, operationally efficient, well maintained, and safe.
 The work performance of tradesmen assigned to various Foremen is reviewed by the Facilities Manager, as well as by their respective foremen.
 The Facilities Manager assists the Assistant Director of Facilities Management, Maintenance in developing long range plans for upgrading mechanical and electrical equipment and develops, documents, and administers preventive maintenance programs for all mechanical and electrical equipment.
-The Facilities Manager assists with the development, documentation, and supports the administration of the in-house commissioning of new buildings and retro-commissioning of existing buildings.
+The Facilities Manager assists with the development and documentation of the in-house commissioning of new buildings and retro-commissioning of existing buildings and provides support in administering the process.
 The Facilities Manager supervises the performance of emergency and routine maintenance on campus facilities and enforces federal regulations governing environmental protection, the handling of hazardous materials and hazardous waste, and the use of chemical substances and materials.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least six years of progressively responsible experience in the installation, construction, and maintenance of equipment, utilities, and buildings, including pneumatic and electronic control systems, is required.
+Experience: At least six years of progressively responsible experience in the installation, construction, and maintenance of equipment, utilities, control systems and buildings is required.
 Supervisory experience is required.

 Skills: Documented journeyman level skills in heating, ventilating, and air conditioning (HVAC), plumbing, or electrical systems are required.
 Supervisory and administrative skills are required.
 Computer literacy is required.
 Management and administrative skills and the ability to analyze, delegate, and organize are required.
+Exceptional customer service and interpersonal skills, as well as verbal and written communications skills, are required.
+Familiarity with Building Management Systems (BMS) and Computerized Maintenance Management Systems (CMMS) is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: The scope of the position requires exposure to and use of chemicals, solvents, and cleaners common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
+Other: This position is on-call, twenty-four hours a day and seven days per week.
+The scope of the position requires exposure to and use of chemicals, solvents, and cleaners common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES